eficklin/publication-date/readme.md

 Let's get to it.
 This little block of questionable utility stems from a client request made before the post date block existed.
 (It was introduced into core with version 5.9 and full-site editing.)
 In the right context, it might still have its uses.
 Regardless, it makes for a tidy little package to demonstrate an approach to block development.

+This plugin was developed against the current, as of this writing, version of WP (6.1.1).
+Only source code has been committed to this repository.
+You'll want to install dependencies and then run the build script (`npm run build`) before activating the plugin in the WP dashboard.

 ## Usage
 Drop this block into a post via your preferred method and, voila, there's the post date.
 There are some minor adjustments to be had in the sidebar to control display: the site's default date setting; a handful of other common format choices; arbitrary text to prepend; and a toggle to add/remove the post's modified date.
 Unlike core's post date block, this block does not allow you to adjust the underlying post date.